we all have

 well-functioning circadian rhythm

 A well-functioning circadian clock, in synchrony with an individual’s behavioural habits, can improve general health and well-being.
-The circadian clock influences and times important functions in our bodies, such as: Hormone release, Eating habits and digestion, Body temperature and Sleep
+The circadian clock influences and times important functions in our bodies, such as: hormone release, eating habits and digestion, body temperature and sleep.

 TimeTeller - Disruption of circadian rhythm